luismedn/8-Week-SQL-Challenge-LM/S/Case-Study-1.md

 - 💡 Question and Solution

-It is important to mention that all the data related to the case study has been referenced from the following link: [here].
+It is important to mention that all the data related to the case study has been referenced from the following link: [here](https://8weeksqlchallenge.com/case-study-1/).

+## Business Task
+Danny wants to use the data to answer a few simple questions about his customers, especially about their visiting patterns, how much money they’ve spent and also which menu items are their favourite.